 As I mentioned, Blue Lizard is one of my favourites, so I’m happy to list them here.
 Considering that they originally come from the land down under where there’s a giant hole in the ozone and a ton of sun, they know a thing or two about sun protection.
 (Australia also has the strictest sunscreen standards in the world.)
 Their SPF 30+ baby formula uses zinc oxide and titanium oxide, for broad spectrum UVA and UVB skin protection and it’s free of chemicals, parabens and fragrance.
 Plus, it got a 1 rating from EWG, which is just this side of unicorn sighs.

 Another handy thing is that the bottle turns pink in the presence of UV rays.
 The deeper pink the bottle becomes, the more UV rays are present.
 Cool.

 In addition to sunblock, we have come a long way when it comes to sun protection whether it be gear or clothing.
 Here are some of my faves.

-These are great for sun protection, diaper changes, naps and general escape from chaos.
+These are great for baby sun protection, diaper changes, naps and general escape from chaos.
 We have one from Coleman and I love it but I really love this one from iCorer because it’s a pop-up which is easy set up and pull down.